Nick Eubanks: Dallas Cowboys

-After going unselected in the 2021 NFL Draft, Eubanks was signed as an undrafted free agent by the Dallas Cowboys.
+After going unselected in the 2021 NFL draft, Eubanks was signed as an undrafted free agent by the Dallas Cowboys.
 He was waived on August 31.

 Philadelphia Eagles

 Eubanks was signed to the practice squad of the Philadelphia Eagles two days later.
 He was released from the practice squad on October 11.

 Detroit Lions

 On November 9, 2021, Eubanks was signed to the Detroit Lions practice squad.

 Cincinnati Bengals

 Eubanks was signed by the Cincinnati Bengals on April 5, 2022.
 He was released by the team on August 30, 2022.

 Houston Texans

 On October 5, 2022, Eubanks was signed to the Houston Texans practice squad.
 He was released on October 11.

+Indianapolis Colts

+On August 5, 2023, Eubanks signed with the Indianapolis Colts.
+He was waived on August 27, 2023 as part of final roster cuts before the start of the 2023 season.